 Though this kind of evidence is not veridical (because it can’t be corroborated as occurring during a patient’s clinical death by an independent source), it has probative circumstantial value – particularly because it occurs in so many different cases of near death experiences.

-Raymond Moody has written a book on these experiences entitled: Reunions: Visionary Encounters with Departed Loved Ones.
-It has also been studied by other specialists, such as Dr. Jeffery Long, and Dr. Pim van Lommel., all of whom show patients’ knowledge of facts about or from deceased family members and friends not formerly known.
+These experiences been been studied by several specialists such as Dr. Jeffery Long, and Dr. Pim van Lommel., all of whom show patients’ knowledge of facts about or from deceased family members and friends not formerly known.

 Negative Near Death Experiences